NonstickAtom972/Grammer2/docs/readme.md

 | getKey       | This returns a value from 0 to 56 that is the current key press.
 You can use [this chart](#keycodes) for values.
 | getKey(      | `getKey(` will allow you to see if a key is being pressed.
 For example, `getKey(9` will return `1` if enter is pressed
 | Input        | This allows you to input a string.
 The pointer to the string is returned. (this is not a permanent location, the data will be overwritten the next time Input is used).
 To get a value input from the user, you can use `expr(` : `expr(Input →A`.
 This will store the result to A. `Input` can also take an optional string input.
 The input string will be displayed after what the user is typing.
 If you execute this code, I think it'll explain it better.
 It's honestly pretty cool for a calculator.
-| Menu(        | *This requires the default package, GramPkg to be on your calc (in RAM or archived).* Syntax is, `Menu(y,x,w,"Header","Item0","Item1","Item2","Exit`.
+| Menu(        | ~~*This may require the included appvar, GramPkg, to be on your calc (in RAM or archived).*~~ Syntax is, `Menu(y,x,w,"Header","Item0","Item1","Item2","Exit`.
 It basically makes a pop-up style menu, returning the number of the selected item.
 | Ans          | This will return the value of the previous line.
 | expr(        | This will compute a string as a line of code (useful with `Input`)
 | inString(    | This is similar to the TI-BASIC command.
 This will return the location of a sub-string.
 The inputs are where to start searching and the string to search for: `inString(SearchStart,SearchString[,maxlength]`.
 The size of the input string is returned in `Ɵ'` and if there was no match found, 0 is returned.